-I currently don’t have a cap or stopper for the top and I think these would actually be really handy.
-Because a) the cap keeps it sterile after cleaning and b) the stopper ensures there is absolute certainty of no tears over spilled milk.
+I currently don’t have a cap however the flower stopper is amazing.
+The stopper ensures there is absolute certainty of no tears over spilled milk.
 Another tip is to have a warm cloth or BodyICE Breast Pads over your breast while you pump, this encourages milk flow and therefore more milk collected for you!

 As I type away, I’ve decided to pop it back on while D sleeps and it literally is hands free, little drops of milk are collecting as I pump.
 I really hope this helps build up my supply or at the very least allows me to collect enough for the bottle per day the D needs.
 I will keep you all updated!
 I must admit to being super slack recently with the pumping, because, well, cords!
 It is a pain to plug cords in particularly with a very active and suddenly super cuddly toddler climbing all over you.
 Hands free is dandy in my eyes!